 Admission for the Master of Science in Engineering (MSE) program requires the equivalent of a Bachelor of Science in Engineering (BSE) at the University of Michigan.

 A master’s degree is not required to apply to the PhD program.
-Many students who go directly into the PhD program get a MSE in Aerospace Engineering along the way.
+Many students who go directly into the PhD program get a MSE from Aerospace Engineering along the way.

 Solid undergraduate preparation in mathematics and engineering is essential.
 We have found that the lack of an engineering background puts students at a disadvantage during their graduate studies.
 We advise applicants without an engineering background to take the Fundamentals of Engineering (FE) exam administered by the National Council of Examiners for Engineering and Surveying (NCEES) .